MaxBMitchell/Faucet-Fatigue-Apparatus/README.md

 ### The folowing goals were used to guide the apparatus design:

-* Accomodate at least four test samples.
+* Accomodate at least four samples.
 * Supply water in a controlled and consistent manner which mimics municipal water supply.
 * Provide means for testing at various pressures up to a maximum of 100 PSI.
 * Supply water with turbidity of approximately 10 NTU.
 * Operate constantly with minimal maintenance in an attempt to maximize the usage of each sample.
 * Recycle water to minimize cost and waste.
-* Provide a means for mounting the faucets in a manner similar to the handwash station.
+* Provide a means for mounting the faucets in a manner similar to the handwash station final design.
 * Record the number of instances in which each tap was activated.